Lincoln Alexander: Death

 Alexander died in his sleep on the morning of October 19, 2012, aged 90.
 The national and provincial flags outside the Ontario Legislative Building were flown at half-mast and tributes were given by various viceroys and politicians.

 His body lay in state, first inside the Ontario Legislative Building at Queen's Park, then at Hamilton City Hall.

 He was survived by his son Keith Lincoln Alexander from his marriage to his first wife Yvonne Harrison (died 1999).
-He was also survived by daughter-in-law Joyce Alexander and grandchildren Erika and Marissa Alexander, and second-wife Marni Beal.
+He was also survived by daughter-in-law Joyce Alexander and grandchildren Erika and Marissa Alexander, and his second wife Marni Beal whom he married in 2011.

 Alexander was accorded an Ontario state funeral conducted by the Reverend Allison Barrett.
 With the co-operation of thousands of officials, both Provincial and Federal, and Police Services across Canada, and featuring the Burlington Teen Tour Band and, Police Pipe and Drum band, it was conducted at Hamilton Place and attended by 1,500 people.
 Those in attendance included then-Prime Minister Stephen Harper, former Ontario Premier Dalton McGuinty, then-Ontario Premier Kathleen Wynne, Governor General David Johnston, former Governor General Michaëlle Jean, former Prime Minister Joe Clark, federal cabinet minister Julian Fantino, Dr. Alastair Summerlee, President of the University of Guelph, and Dr. Peter George, former President of McMaster University in Hamilton, Ontario.
 Also in attendance were the chairman of the Raptors Foundation and the publisher of the Hamilton newspaper, The Spectator.

 Legacy

-The Province of Ontario proclaimed January 21 "Lincoln Alexander Day" in Ontario.
-It became law in December 2013.
-As of December 3, 2014, with Royal Assent by the Governor General on December 9, 2014, January 21 is now recognized officially as "Lincoln Alexander Day" and was celebrated across Canada for the first time in 2015.
+In December 2013 the legislature of Ontario proclaimed January 21 "Lincoln Alexander Day" in the province.
+In December 2014 Parliament passed a law designating January 21 "Lincoln Alexander Day" across Canada, which was observed for the first time in 2015.

 In 2018, Canada Post marked Black History Month with stamps featuring Alexander and Kay Livingstone.

 Several schools have been named in his honor.

 The Lincoln M. Alexander Parkway municipal expressway in Hamilton, Ontario, was named in his honour.

 On May 6, 2021, Ryerson University's faculty of law was renamed the Lincoln Alexander School of Law in his honour.